 I took a quick look online at reviews of Athletic Greens, this included their official website and Amazon.

-As you would imagine the official site has glowing reviews, everyone rates the supplement a 4 or 5 stars (which must be out of 5).
-Common reports are “great product”, “pricey but worth it”, “drink Athletic Greens every morning”, “amazing flavour” etc etc.
+As you would imagine the official site has glowing reviews, everyone rates the supplement a 4 or 5 stars.
+Common statements like “great product”, “pricey but worth it”, “drink Athletic Greens every morning”, “amazing flavor” etc etc.

-Checking Amazon where feedback is a little less biased shows an average rating of 4 out of 5 stars from 822 reports at the time of writing this post.
+Checking Amazon feedback could be a little less biased shows an average rating of 4 out of 5 stars from 822 reports when I wrote my review.

-Interestingly a few customers reported the taste as having a “Very artificial flavour” and “tastes absolutely horrible and the aftertaste is even worse”.
+Interestingly a few customers reported they taste as having a “Very artificial flavor” and “tastes absolutely horrible and the aftertaste is even worse”.
 The funniest one being “It tastes like forest droppings and vanilla whey procreated with some lawn clippings thrown in” – just goes to show that taste is very personal!

 Money Back Guarantee / Returns Policy

-Reading the official website shows there is a 60-day money-back guarantee.
-I could not find any information on the site to confirm the conditions for this though.
+There is a 60-day money-back guarantee but I found the information lacking on the site that outlines the conditions for this.